-- 1. Prepare Terraform deployment files.
+- Prepare Terraform deployment files.
 There is a sample set of Terraform files available on GitHub.
 Clone or download the files in the Single-VM-BareMinimum-BYOL directory.
 This creates a new VCN. - 2.
 Select your OS with the Terraform applications.
 See Terraform Downloads. - 3.
 Edit the Terraform variables and config files to suit your environment: - a.
 Change the OCI variables in the terraform.tfvars file.
 You must know the OCIDs of your tenant, compartment, user, and AD.
 If using Windows, you do not need to specify the C: drive in paths. - b.
 Change the resource names in the block.tf, compute.tf, network.tf, and variables.tf files.
 You can modify resources including the following: - i.
 FortiGate-VM hostname - ii.
 VCN name - iii.
 Network interface, subnet, volume names - iv.
 Security list settings.
 Ensure you open port 443 to allow access to the FortiGate-VM. - v.
 Disk size for the second drive.
 By default, this is 50 GB. - vi.
-Network CIDRs a.
+Network CIDRs - 4.
+Run Terraform: - a.
 Run terraform.exe init to initialize the Terraform environment.

-4. Run Terraform:

-''' PS C:\Users\jkato\tmp4> .\terraform.exe init Initializing provider plugins... - Checking for available provider plugins on https://releases.hashicorp.com... - Downloading plugin for provider "template" (1.0.0)... - Downloading plugin for provider "oci" (3.11.0)...
+''' PS C:\Users\jkato\tmp4> .\terraform.exe init

+Initializing provider plugins... - Checking for available provider plugins on https://releases.hashicorp.com... - Downloading plugin for provider "template" (1.0.0)... - Downloading plugin for provider "oci" (3.11.0)...

 The following providers do not have any version constraints in configuration, so the latest version was installed.

-To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested below. provider.template: version = "~> 1.0" erraform has been successfully initialized! ou may now begin working with Terraform.
-Try running "terraform plan" to see ny changes that are required for your infrastructure.
-All Terraform commands hould now work. '''
+To prevent automatic upgrades to new major versions that may contain breaking changes, it is recommended to add version = "..." constraints to the corresponding provider blocks in configuration, with the constraint strings suggested below.

+provider.template: version = "~> 1.0"

+Terraform has been successfully initialized!

+You may now begin working with Terraform.
+Try running "terraform plan" to see any changes that are required for your infrastructure.
+All Terraform commands should now work.

+If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
+If you forget, other commands will detect it and remind you to do so if necessary. '''